 - the time needed to write such timeseries to the timeseries database (in particular, this is a problem with RRD)

 Moreover, having a lot of timeseries usually means slower query time.

 Enabling a “Traffic” timeseries usually has little impact on the performance.
-On the other hand, enabling the “Layer-7 Applications” (in particular for the local hosts) has an high impact since there are many protocols and timeseries must be processed for each of them.
+On the other hand, enabling the “Layer-7 Applications” (in particular for the local hosts) has a high impact since there are many protocols and timeseries must be processed for each of them.

-It is possible to skip timeseries generation for a particular network interface from the interface settings page.
+It is possible to skip timeseries generation for a specific network interface from the interface settings page.
 By disabling timeseries generation on a network interface, no timeseries data will be written for the interface itself and for all the local hosts belonging to it.

 ntopng also provides timeseries on other traffic elements such as Autonomous Systems, Countries, VLANs and so on, which can be enabled independently.

 Network Matrix Timeseries¶

 Network Matrix is not avaailble in the community edition.

 ntopng can store timeseries for communicatins across local networks, called Network Matrix.